From the Editor, June 2013

 The 100 Year celebration of Zumsteins will be held on Sunday 22 September 2013 at Zumsteins Picnic Ground in the Grampians National Park.
 The day will be also a celebration for the restoration works that has happened since the 2011 flood and storm event.

 A small group have come together from the local community, the Horsham Historical Society, Wartook Tourism Association and Parks Victoria to plan for this special day.
 They would like to invite anybody who has enjoyed or has a strong association to the area, to come and celebrate this much-loved place created over one hundred years ago by Walter Zumstein.
 The celebrations begin at 10.30am with a number of speakers and displays bringing to life the many memories of the area, and of Walter Zumstein and his family.
-There will also be many activities such as a community bike ride from Rosebrook, a community picnic and children’s games.
-Restoration works from the 2011 storm and flood event at Zumsteins will be completed for this event.
-Visitors will see plenty of evidence of the site’s recovery both in the picnic area and in the surrounding environment.
+There will also be many activities such as a community bike ride from Rosebrook, a community picnic and children’s Read the rest

 FLOOD RECOVERY UPDATES